 We will dive more into home management tomorrow, but just know that you can not and should not do all the household tasks.
 This is easier said than done when you have 3 children under 5, I understand.
 But when you are able, make sure everyone in the household has their own tasks to complete at a certain time.
 Even the youngest ones can chip in with certain tasks, especially if an older child takes them under their wing.

 Simplify for the Season

 I do not mean holiday seasons here, I mean the life season that you are in.
 If you are pregnant or have a nursing baby, your season will look much different from someone raising older children.
 If you are in the middle of a life change, like moving, that is your season.
+When my daughter was diagnosed with leukemia, our entire world halted, and I didn’t have a moment of guilt about it.
 Set expectations based on the needs of your family at this particular time.
 You may need to change curriculum so it is not so teacher intensive for this year.
 You may need to pair down on outside activities.
 Think about the season your family is in and adjust your expectations accordingly.

 This goes hand in hand with setting a schedule.
 We talked about setting realistic homeschool goals already.
 Keep those homeschool goals in mind at all times.
 You may also want to set goals for yourself each month, week, or even daily.
 Having a goal oriented mind can give you a focus when things seem overwhelming.
 You’ll be able to recognize which things may need to go in order to align with the goals you set.

 Plan and Use A List